lukketotte/lukketotte.github.io/README.md

 };
 ```

-Note further that `name` and `homepage` has to be modified for your specific repo.
+Note further that `name` and `homepage` of the `package.json` file has to be modified for your specific repo.

 ## Publishing